NtokozoJan/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#Shell permission task
+#This is the project on Shell permission
-Directory contains files helpful for shell basic
+This directory contains files that will help learn about shell